SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    execution returns to step 2,
    and the condition expression is evaluated again.

-The execution process described above is effectively shorthand for (and equivalent to):
+The loop format and execution process described above is shorthand for (and equivalent to) the outline below:

 ::